bitfireAT/davx5-ose/CONTRIBUTING.md

 * match our product goals,
 * have the necessary code quality,
-* don''t interfere with other near-term future development.
+* don't interfere with other near-term future development.

-However, feel free to fork the repository and do your changes anyway (that''s why it''s open-source).
-Just don''t expect your strategic changes to be merged if there''s no consensus in the issue before.
+However, feel free to fork the repository and do your changes anyway (that's why it's open-source).
+Just don't expect your strategic changes to be merged if there's no consensus in the issue before.

 ## Donations